ascavin/PI2C/README.md

 - *Thirdly, Ai attack ! :* The Ai try to push out the opponent marbles as soon as possible even if there is other moves available

-- *Thourthly, Ai defend ! :* if a allie marble is on the boarderline in alignment with opponents marbles, The Ai try to make escape the marble
+- *Thourthly, Ai defend ! :* if a allie marble is on the boarderline in alignment with opponents marbles, The Ai try to evade the marble

 ## **4. How to run a Ai game :**